MolecularAI/aizynthfinder/docs/scoring.rst

     * Number of reactions - the number of steps in the route
     * Number of pre-cursors - the number of pre-cursors in the route
     * Number of pre-cursors in stock - the number of the pre-cursors that are purchaseable
-    * Average template occurence - the average occurence of the templates used in the route
+    * Average template occurrence - the average occurrence of the templates used in the route
     * Sum of prices - the plain sum of the price of all pre-cursors
     * Route cost score - the cost of the synthesizing the route (Badowski et al. Chem Sci.
 2019, 10, 4640)